 John, Tara.
 "This Is Why Border Fences Don't Work: Border barriers work as powerful political symbols but fail to fulfil their intended purpose."
-Time 22 Oct.
-2015.
-Web.
-13 Jan.
-2016.
+Time, 22 Oct.
+2015, time.com/4080637/this-is-whyborder-fences-dont-work/.

 (3) Acceptable formatting also requires consistent and exact double-spacing (no extra spacing), 10- or 12-point typeface, and a one- or 1.25-inch margin on all sides.
 (Plus a paper title!)
 (4) The Computerized Tutoring Center is available in Room L112 in the basement (of the main building) for orientation, e-mail set-up, technical assistance, and basic instruction.
-It's up to you to take care of the technical details, though the teacher can help and will refer you to help.